g-jgreen/documentation/content/features/mqtt.md

 ---
-title: Using the Waylay Broker and MQTT
+title: Using Waylay Broker and MQTT
-description: Learn how to use MQTT, Broker and how bridge different protocols
+description: Learn how to use MQTT, Broker and how to bridge different protocols
 weight: 3
 ---